harsh9t/EDBT-2019-Experiments/README.md

 The spreadsheet - https://docs.google.com/spreadsheets/d/183aOScNR6y7GVv8NVOl16_TELS1oZA4R9HKSZVWo3jw/edit?usp=sharing  consists of the results of the benchmarks conducted on both the datasets using diverse RDF and Graph DMS.
 This includes datasets loading time, and Query execution time (cold and warm) for both the datasets.

-## Benchmarking Platform
-We used scripts from the LITMUS Benchmark Suite [https://github.com/LITMUS-Benchmark-Suite/] for orchestrating the experiments on these DMSs under a variety of setting (mentioned in the paper)